wlonk/arcadia/rules/sex_class_romance_and_genre.rst

 misunderstandings, mistaken identities, secret engagements, "understandings", cads, rakes, and conniving "friends".

-To this I would like to add a caveat: if you have feelings for another *player*, do not explore those feelings through your *characters* without their full, explicit, and *informed* consent.
+To this I would like to add a caveat, for this or any other game: if you have feelings for another *player*, do not explore those feelings through your *characters* without their full, explicit, and *informed* consent.
 Otherwise your interactions could lead to very different things.
 I would repeat this warning if you have, say, a desire for murderous revenge on another player, too, but I think romantic feelings are much more likely.

 The Comedy or Tragedy of Manners
 ================================